MEET OUR OWNER

 After a foray into corporate America consulting on expansion projects for multiple Fortune 200 companies, she followed her passion for architectural design and brought her vision to the rethinking and redesign of her own properties including over a dozen homes in Chicago's North Shore, and her homes in Park City, Utah, and Carmel-by-the-Sea, California.
 Her commitment to positive change in the world around her led to her involvement with Summit.

 Julie puts action to her convictions.
-In 2020, a year of global crisis, Julie donated over $85,000 to non-profit organizations on every continent in order to help them continue their vital work to protect and support threatened wildlife, ecosystems, and community/wildlife initiatives.
-"It's up to those of us who care about Nature to act now on its behalf in ways both big and small so that we can shape a brighter future."
-And, from the brilliant visionary naturalist David Attenborough, click here.
+In 2020, a year of global crisis, Julie donated $75,000 to non-profit organizations on every continent in order to help them continue their vital work to protect and support threatened wildlife, ecosystems, and community/wildlife initiatives.
+Julie's committed to supporting the courageous visionaries who are working to bring about positive change, "It's up to those of us who care about Nature to act now on its behalf in ways both big and small so that we can shape a brighter future."
+And, for words of wisdom from the visionary naturalist David Attenborough, click here.

 It is one of the beautiful compensations in this life that no one can sincerely try to help another without helping himself.